 3. Add some subtle festive decor to your kitchen

-Despite being the heart of the home over the holidays, the kitchen does get a bit overlooked when it comes to decorating.
+Despite being the heart of the home over the holidays, your kitchen decor scheme can get a bit overlooked when it comes to Christmas.
 We say that needs to change!
 Sure, you might not have room for a full on tree in there, but copy this Christmas decorating idea and hang some foliage around a doorway, in your cabinets and over your lighting.
 Add some cute hanging decorations on your handles too to complete the look.

 4. Pick an alternative color pallete this year – go pink!

 A pink Christmas tree is our dream.
 We love the soft, vintagey look, and we are up for sporting what is one of the cutest throwback Christmas decorating ideas around.
-Create it by tying ribbons to the branches, pair your pink with silver and gold to bring in some sparkle too!
+Create this Christmas color schemes by tying ribbons to the branches, pair your pink with silver and gold to bring in some sparkle too!